EnglishPost.org

 Dear friend,

-I’ve had a pretty frustrating time with my computer lately.
-At first, I felt really worried and confused because it started running slowly quite often.
+I’ve had a pretty frustrating time with my new Dell computer lately.
+At first, I thought it was a good purchase but then I realized that it was kinda slow.

 Can’t wait to hear from you.